I'm interested. How should I proceed?

 When are classes held?

-Almost all Graduate Counseling Program (GCP) courses are held in the evenings on Monday, Tuesday, Wednesday, or Thursday.
+Almost all Graduate Counseling Program (GCP) courses are held in the late afternoon or evenings on Monday, Tuesday, Wednesday, or Thursday.
 Most of the 3-unit courses are held one evening a week, at the 4:15-7:00pm time slot or at the 7:15-10:00pm time slot.
 A few courses, such as COUN 520 and 521, are held on Saturdays.
 During the January and Summer Terms, class times vary, depending on the number of units.
 Almost all classes are held after 4pm on week nights and/or on Saturdays.

 Where are classes held?